gadget-framework/gadget2/docs/userguide.md

 lower bound, and $<$upper$>$ is the weighting used when the parameter hits the upper bound, for the parameter with the name $<$switch$>$.

+\bigskip
 It is possible to define a default penalty that is used for all switches that are not defined separately.
-To do this, simply enter a line in the data file with the switch name given as ”default”, and then the power, lower and upper weights that are required.
+To do this, simply enter a line in the data file with the switch name given as "default", and then the power, lower and upper weights that are required.
 For example:

     default    2        1000     1000